Duke-GCB/DukeDSClient/docs/UnicodeTerminalSetup.md

 If you run the following on Linux or OSX:
 ```
-export LANG=en_US.UTF-8
+export PYTHONIOENCODING=UTF-8
 ```
-it will temporary change your terminal encoding to UTF-8.
+it will temporary change your python encoding to UTF-8.